 Direct Admission Application Deadline

-January 15, 2024 at 11:59 p.m. is the submission deadline for the Nursing Supplemental Application and official documents.
+December 16, 2024 at 11:59 p.m. is the submission deadline for the Nursing Supplemental Application and official documents.
+Interviews will be conducted in January.

-Applicants will receive an admission decision in early March.
+Applicants will receive an admission decision in February.

 Standard Admission